Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 It's good for them to stay unmarried like me (1 Corinthians 7:8).

-It is quite likely that his wife died in childbirth since this was common and he had no children (19).
+Paul seems to indicate he was unmarried already when God called him to travel and teach, and he remained unmarried.
 It is permitted for widows and widowers to marry but Paul did not, likely because he did not want to be distracted from his work for the kingdom.
+It is quite likely that his wife died in childbirth since this was common and he had no children (23).
 Alternatively, Paul may have had a wife who abandoned him when he was being persecuted for speaking against the Sanhedrin and following The Way of Jesus.
 He speaks about his right to travel with a wife (1 Corinthians 9:3-5).
-He may have been referencing his marriage when he wrote he had lost all things for Christ’s sake (Philippians 3:8) (20).
+He may have been referencing his marriage when he wrote he had lost all things for Christ’s sake (Philippians 3:8).

 Paul also provides a mutual view of separation.
 Women were rarely able to initiate a divorce in ancient Israel.
 A man could divorce his wife if ‘she failed to please him’ (Deuteronomy 24:1).
 In ancient Israel, divorce was lawful, not sinful, and common.
 Men often abandoned wives but women were not able to leave their husbands.
 Paul says a wife shouldn't leave her husband and then reverses the power imbalance by saying that likewise, a husband should not leave his wife.